Access Control Overview

 - A security group protects the instances in it.

 - Network ACLs provide an optional layer of security for your subnets and control the traffic entering and leaving their associated subnets.
-Compared with security groups, network ACLs offer broader protection.
-If the rules are correctly configured, network ACLs can protect all instances in a subnet.
+Compared with a security group that protects instances, a network ACL can protect an entire subnet when its rules are correctly configured.
+This allows all instances in a subnet to be protected.

 Figure 1 shows how security groups and network ACLs are used.
 Security groups A and B protect the network security of ECSs.
-Network ACLs A and B add an additional layer of defense to subnets 1 and 2.
+Network ACLs A and B add an additional layer of security for subnets 1 and 2.

 Differences Between Access Control Options